 She hasn’t been able to find any Australian banks that do international money transfers to Yemen and will use this as her final resources when she goes over.
 Below is a summary of her findings when using 1,000 AUD as the transfer amount.

-- Transfer Options.
+Transfer Options.
 Cash pickup will require you to either set up an online profile or visit a branch to send the money.
-Most transactions will need to be authorized per transaction although in some cases a recurring payment can be set with Western Union.
+Most transactions will need to be authorized per transaction.

 How do I send and receive money between Yemen and Australia?

-Both these services have been around for ages and will allow Gill to send and receive money in minutes but it will require a higher fee than standard money transfer services.
+MoneyGram has been around for ages and will allow you to send and receive money in minutes but it will require a higher fee than standard money transfer services.

 There are many agent locations that can be found on their international sites.
-A couple of the options in popular cities are listed later in the article and are options that Gill will use.
+A couple of the options in popular cities are listed later in the article.

 When receiving cash, you will need to visit an agent in Australia with your government-issued ID.
 You'll also need to ask the sender for the tracking number (MTCN).